Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Presence
+**Targeted defense:** Presence

 **Duration:** Until the end of your next turn

 </div>

 With a corrupting prayer, you tempt others to follow your plan.
 Choose two creatures within range.
 They must be on different sides.
-Make a Presence attack against the first creature.
+Make a special attack against Presence against the first creature.
 If you hit, apply two stacks of taunted to the first creature, with the second creature as the focus, and grant the first creature advantage on all attacks until the end of your next turn.

 ### Gift of Greed - Miracle